Odissus/icepi-sbc/README.md

-# Icepi CM0
+# Icepi SBC

-A low-cost carrier board for the H3 CPU.
-It let's you have a cheap yet powerful Linux/Android device on your hand.
+A low-cost single-board computer for the H3 CPU: A cheap yet powerful Linux device on your hand.

-The PCB is 4 layers ensuring minimal cost and overhead during production.

 ![](https://hc-cdn.hel1.your-objectstorage.com/s/v3/65acf57737127a090191e2a362e5340783381ce1_image.png)